Hadrian767-UT/UT-mobile-basetools-NEW/PORTING.md

 #### And the sounds?

 About the sounds, some games have an exorbitant size of data.win because of the sounds .wav, so we make the conversion to .ogg for correct it.

+#### And the fonts?

+Before, it needed.<br />
+But now, i create an script to do it.<br />
+In the old method, in some times, it increase size of data.win<br />
+But with the new method, it increases only 1MB.

 ## Step Two: Mobile Corrections